andreipfeiffer/css-in-js/README.md

 #### Worth mentioning observations

 - 😕 bundles nested styles even if they are not used in component
-- 🤨 when defining styles outside the component, you'll have to explicitly add some internal typings to get code completion
+- 🤨 when defining styles outside the component, we have to explicitly add some internal typings to get code completion
 - 🥺 there's no actual TS support and the maintainer considers it a [low priority](https://github.com/robinweser/fela/issues/590#issuecomment-409373362)
 - 🤕 without TS support, we cannot get fully type-safe integration into Next.js + TS (there are [missing types from the definition file](https://twitter.com/pfeiffer_andrei/status/1349106486740475904))
 - 🤔 the docs say it supports string based styles, but they are a second-class citizen and they seem to work only for global styles
-- 😵 the docs are also minimal, the information is spread on various pages, sometimes hard to find without a search feature, and the examples and use cases are not comprehensive
+- 😵 some information in the docs is spread on various pages, sometimes hard to find without a search feature, and the examples and use cases are not comprehensive

 <br />

 #### Conclusions

 Fela looks to be a mature solution, with active development.
 It introduces 2 great features which we enjoyed a lot.
-The first one is the basic principle that _"Style as a Function of State"_.
-Working with dynamic styles feels super natural and integrates perfectly with React's mindset.
+The first one is the basic principle that _"Style as a Function of State"_ which makes working with dynamic styles feel super natural and integrates perfectly with React's mindset.
 The second is atomic CSS class names, which should potentially scale great when used in large applications.

-The lack of TS support however is a bummer, if you're looking for a fully type-safe solution.
+The lack of TS support however is a bummer, considering we're looking for a fully type-safe solution.
 Also, the scaling benefits of atomic CSS should be measured against the library bundle size.

 <br />